Slabs made of high-density, low-porosity ceramic porcelain.

 Some of these manufacturers are producing a range a thicknesses, down to just 3 mm, which also enables this material to be used as facings on Doors, Drawers, other cabinet panels, for feature walls as well as for Splashbacks.

 As for drawbacks, apart from this being a very heavy material to work with; those designes that have patterns on porcelain are just skin deep; being a printed pattern surface, where when these are cut or have a groove routed into them, the unprinted porcelain underneath is revealed.
 This is not a problem with all the porcelain designs though as some just have a solid colour surface; for example those such as Nero, Basalt Black, Zimbabwe River and Arctic White by Neolith to name just a few are like this and these are also made with a colour matching clay core where these together minimize any colour differences to cut edges or routed grooves, matching in well when these are honed & or polished.

 Let's discuss your project

-We service all suburbs ranging from the Inner Adelaide districts and radiating out to the Eastern, Western and Southern suburbs as well as our service extending throughout the Adelaide Hills and Fleurieu Peninsula including Goolwa to Victor Harbor to Normanville & Yankalilla.
+Specializing in Kitchen Renovations here in South Australia we service all suburbs ranging from the Inner Adelaide districts and radiating out to the Eastern, Western and Southern suburbs and those extending throughout the Adelaide Hills and Fleurieu Peninsula including Goolwa to Victor Harbor to Normanville & Yankalilla.

 Come home to a beautiful functional new kitchen renovation by Compass Kitchens.